Lake Michigan Circle Tour with Mackinac Island, the Grand Hotel and Door County

 Day 7 - Door County

 This morning we travel by ferry with our local guide through Death’s Doors to Washington Island.
-On the Island we see beautiful West Harbor and learn about logging in the 1800’s, and the Niagra Escarpment.
+On the Island we see beautiful West Harbor and learn about logging in the 1800’s, and the Niagara Escarpment.
 We see the Norwegian Stave Chapel – patterned after the one in Borgund, Norway – as well as the Historic Island Dairy and Island Lavender fields, and the Island History Exhibit and the Type & Ink Art Gallery.
 After lunch we learn about life on an Island as we meet some of the Islanders before visiting Historic Washington Harbor and beautiful School House Beach, where we will have a “stone skipping contest.”
 Then step back into history at the farm museum and learn about Island life without electricity!
 On to Jackson Harbor to learn about Commercial fishing before finding our way across the back roads to the Ferry dock.
-Back on the mainland we visit Seaquist Orchards and Harbor Ridge Winery.
 Our farewell dinner tonight will be at The Log Den Restaurant.
 (B,L,D)

 Lake Michigan is the third largest Great Lake by surface area.